jianqi/catchthemall/README.md

 # catchthemall
 Telegram Pokemon scanner bot

-A telegram bot that polls from pokemonradargo.com every minute and alerts you if rare pokemon appears.
+A telegram bot that poll sgpokemap.com every minute and alerts if rare pokemon appears.

-The bot filters pokemon found by other trainers.